microsoft/D3D12TranslationLayer/README.md

 This project produces a lib named D3D12TranslationLayer.lib.
 Additionally, if the [WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) is installed in addition to the Windows SDK, a second project for a second lib named D3D12TranslationLayer_WDK.lib will be created.

-At the time of publishing, this project requires an insider version of the SDK, due to dependencies on an in-development API named DXCore.
-Insider SDKs can be installed from [here](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK).

 The D3D12TranslationLayer project requires C++17, and only supports building with MSVC at the moment.

 ## Contributing